BA (Honours) Business Management with Marketing

 UCAS tariff points

 Our UCAS tariff entry is 120 points or above which is equivalent to BBB from three A Levels or equivalent qualifications.
-If you have, or are predicted to get, those grades/points, we still invite you for an interview.
-We want to find out more about you and make sure the course you've chosen is right for you.
-Just as important, it's also a chance for you to find out more about us.
+After reviewing your application, if you have, or are predicted to get those grades/points, we will be able to make you an offer through UCAS track.

 We also welcome applications from students who have studied (or are studying) a range of qualifications, inclulding but not limited to: the International Baccalaureate, Access to Higher Education diplomas, Higher National qualifications, BTECs, Scottish Highers, Cambridge Pre-U, Welsh Baccalaureate and equivalent non-UK qualifications.
 You can calculate your UCAS points by visiting www.ucas.com/tariff-calculator.

 If you do not have the UCAS tariff points you need, or traditional entry qualifications, you can still apply through our assessment-based entry route.
-You’ll be invited to a Professional Workshop, where you’ll take part in four tasks (including an interview) to help us assess your suitability for the course.
+You’ll be invited to an online Professional Workshop, where you'll undertake four tasks (including an interview) to help us assess your suitability for the course.
 Your performance at the Workshop will determine whether we can offer you a place on our programmes.

 At Pearson College London, we’re committed to admitting the best students regardless of their background.
 For this reason we offer travel bursaries for students who meet our eligibility criteria.
 Click here for more information.